 Fannin, who ended up serving as youth minister at Wedgwood for 22 years and now serves as pastor at Shady Oaks Baptist Church in Hurst, also said the tragedy has created opportunities for him around the nation, as he speaks with police officers, churches and radio and television stations.
 Just last week, he said he spoke with pastors and youth ministers in Georgia after a recent shooting at a school there to share with them a message of hope and healing.

-“God is so good,” Fannin said. “… I look back at the shooting honestly with a lot more appreciation for who God is and how He gets us through things and … that he works all things for good, even though it doesn’t seem like that’s possible.”
+“God is so good,” Fannin said. “… I look back at the shooting honestly with a lot more appreciation for who God is and how He gets us through things and … that He works all things for good, even though it doesn’t seem like that’s possible.”

 Wedgwood Baptist Church held a time of remembrance Sunday, Sept.
 15, on the 25th anniversary of the shooting.